 - Applications to enhance access to interpretation services for people who are Deaf and for linguistic minorities

-Over the next few years the LFO will continue to:
+Over the next few years the Foundation will continue to:

-- Encourage cy-près awards from class action lawsuits to the LFO’s Access to Justice Fund.
+- Encourage cy-près awards from class action lawsuits to the Foundation’s Access to Justice Fund

-We believe that these strategic directions will help the LFO to continue making an impact on access to justice even in times of reduced trust account revenues due to low interest rates.
+We believe that these strategic directions will help the Foundation to continue making an impact on access to justice even in times of reduced trust account revenues due to low interest rates.